Apr 12, 2017 05:04 AM EDT

 According to an article published by the Daily Mail, primitive dentists use sharp stones to scrape away the diseased tissue inside the cavity of molars.
 Most of the operations involved completely scraping the cavity up to the pulp chamber, which meant a lot of pain during the operation.
 Dentistry spread throughout the ancient world and have made considerable improvement over the years.

 Archeology also discovered dental operation in Pakistan, India and various Middle Eastern countries.
 The Egyptians have used gold wire to attach dentures and also practiced the use of beeswax as filling in cavities.
 This made sense as honey is a powerful antiseptic and antioxidant which would retard the rate of tooth decay.
 The oldest evidence for dental operations were also found in Italy, which dated almost 14,000 years old.
 It was only during the invention of anesthesia that dental operations became bearable and no longer place people under unbelievable levels of pain.
+Now we've come so far that many patients don't even need braces to fix crooked teeth, merely clear aligners.
+Thank goodness for medical advancements!

 Join the Conversation